sureyyaakis/sureyya.akis/_posts/2018-05-02-GCD-and-LCM-Euclids-Algorithm.md

 Multiply each factor the greatest number of times it occurs in any of the numbers.
 9 has two 3's, and 21 has one 7, so we multiply 3 two times, and 7 once.
 This gives us 63, the smallest number that can be divideed evenly by 3, 9, and 21.

-We check our work by verifying that 63, can be divided evenly by 3, 9, and 21.
+> We check our work by verifying that 63, can be divided evenly by 3, 9, and 21.

+First divide all the numbers by the smallest prime that can divide any of them.
+The smallest prime that divides 24 or 60 is 2.
+Stop when the numbers cannot divide.
+The LCM is 2 × 2 × 3 × 2 × 5 = 120